Bixal/uswds-screener-prototyping-tool/README.md

 You can open, edit, and save these pages the same way as described in [Edit questions](#edit-questions) above.

-### Creating new content
+### Create new content

-1. On the `Code` tab, press the `Add file` button.
+1. On the `Code` tab of the repository homepage, press the `Add file` button.
 1. Upload a markdown file (.md) or create one in the browser.
-1. If you create one, name the file similar to the existing ones for that content type, and make it's in the same place by setting file path.
+1. If you create one, name the file similar to the existing ones for that content type, and make sure it's in the same place by setting file path to match.

 ### Changing the homepage image